kentnsw/cloud-custodian-policy/docs/journey/07-better-notification.md

 ## Tailored Account Configuration

 Cloud governance needs are unique, and the solution respects that.
-By using variables from the account configuration file, you can customize settings at the organization and account levels for maximum flexibility.
+By using variables from the account configuration file, we can customize settings at the organization and account levels for maximum flexibility.

 ```yaml
 vars: